 xeroctl completion zsh > /usr/local/share/zsh/site-functions/_xeroctl

-# Then restart your shell or run: compinit
+# Then restart your shell, or run: compinit

 # Fish